MatiasJoaquinReynoso/MatiasJoaquinReynoso/README.md

 Web developer & QA tester
 ------------------

-I am studying in a bootcamp (Radium Rocket) to become a professional software developer.
-Interested in frontend and QA roles.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [matiasjoaquinreynoso@gmail.com](mailto:matiasjoaquinreynoso@gmail.com)